 How do you set it up?

-I set this up for my kids during my 3rd re-watching of Schitt’s Creek – it felt like a Netflixing type of activity.
+For the record, I set this up for my kids during my 3rd re-watching of Schitt’s Creek – it felt like a Netflixing type of activity.
 First, I folded in the cheese (JK).
-First, I cut a box and flattened it.

 - Flatten a box